davidvartanian/dand-wrangle-osm-data/ProjectReport.md

 |BV GDOR MARTIN RODRIGUEZ|Boulevard GDOR MARTIN RODRIGUEZ|
 |Au Pres.
 H. Cámpora|Autopista Pres.
 H. Cámpora|

-### Numbers as street names
-In general, streets in Argentina are named after former militar or political leaders, as well as country names, or even dates of important events.
-However, some cities use only numbers as street names.
-Others, though, use number and name.
-For instance, *43* (just the number) or *Avenida 13* (an avenue), or a more complex structure, *900 - General Juan Lavalle*.

-### Complexity does not mean problem
-After auditing all streets contained in *way* tags I could not find any technical problem.
-It seems that someone else have done this job before.
-Instead, there were many irregularities on street names contained in *node* tags.
-That's why I decided to audit both *nodes* and *ways*.
-Although it's been quite complex to identify street types from street names due to the different existent structures.

 ## Data Overview
 ### Basic statistical overview